openmpf/openmpf-components/python/ArgosTranslation/README.md

 # Overview

 This repository contains source code for the OpenMPF Argos Translation Component.
+This component is based on [Argos Translate](https://github.com/argosopentech/argos-translate).

 This component translates the input text from a given source language to English.
 The source language can be provided as a job property, or be indicated in the detection properties from a feed-forward track.